maximowinfield/CS255-System-Analysis-and-Design/README.md

-# CS255-System-Analysis-and-Design
-A complete portfolio of my CS255 System Analysis and Design work, including Business Requirements Documents, UML diagrams, activity diagrams, and scheduling artifacts for the DriverPass case study.

 **CS255 System Analysis and Design

 DriverPass Project Portfolio**

-This repository contains the complete set of system analysis and design artifacts I created while completing CS255: System Analysis and Design at Southern New Hampshire University.
-The project focuses on designing a proposed web-based scheduling and training system for a company called DriverPass.
+This repository showcases the complete set of system analysis and design artifacts I created for CS255: System Analysis and Design at Southern New Hampshire University.
+The course centered on analyzing and documenting the proposed system for DriverPass, a company that provides driver training, scheduling, and online practice test services.

-The work completed in this course demonstrates the core competencies of a systems analyst, including requirements gathering, use case modeling, activity modeling, and structured documentation aligned with industry standards.
+The work in this repository demonstrates the foundational responsibilities of a systems analyst, including requirements collection, UML modeling, structured documentation, and translating stakeholder interviews into precise system artifacts.

-📘 Project Summary
+📘 Project Overview

-DriverPass is a company that provides driver training, online practice tests, and on-the-road lesson scheduling.
-My analysis included:

-Identifying all system actors

-Gathering functional and nonfunctional requirements

-Creating UML use case diagrams

-Creating activity and sequence diagrams

-Mapping dependencies and time requirements using a Gantt chart

-Designing structured Business Requirements Documents (BRDs)

-All work strictly follows APA 7 expectations, properly articulated abbreviations, and clearly separated purpose, background, goals, and objectives.
+The DriverPass project required designing a secure, cloud-based system that allows customers to:

+Create accounts and manage personal information

+Purchase driving lesson packages

+Schedule, modify, and cancel driving lessons

+Access online practice tests and track progress

+Interact with office staff, instructors, and system administrators

+The system also integrates with external services, such as the Department of Motor Vehicles (DMV) for updated policies and the notification service for confirmations.

+This repository captures each step of that analysis process.

 📁 Repository Contents
-📝 Business Requirements Document
+1. Business Requirements Document (BRD)

-A complete BRD including:
+A structured BRD including:

-Purpose
+High-level system purpose

-System background
+Detailed system background

-Goals and measurable objectives
+Clearly separated goals and measurable objectives

 Functional and nonfunctional requirements